Elisz11/Discord-Bot-for-Minecraft-Server-Status/README.md

 - The bot updates the message every 30 seconds.
 - You have to change the time zone in all `bot.py`.

-## License

-This project is open-source.
-Feel free to modify and contribute!